How to Care for Aging Parents: Strategies for the Sandwich Generation

 Dad says he’s fine on the phone, but you suspect he’s not taking his medications.
 The litmus test?
 Look for a change in the way he communicates.
 “If a parent is usually chatty and has become quieter, that’s something you need to pay attention to,” says Luanne Whitmarsh, chief executive officer of the Kerby Centre, a Calgary-based organization assisting seniors.
 Inconsistent communication from your aging parent is a red flag that warrants deeper investigation.

 “The more isolated a senior becomes, the more risk there is,” says Joanne Toller, senior fund developer with the Calgary Seniors Resource Society.
 She suggests doing homework on behalf of your aging parents to find outreach services in their area.
 Start by calling 211, and reach out to a local seniors organizations that can provide referrals to services that can help seniors with day-to-day tasks.
-These might include driving services (Driving Miss Daisy and STAR), foot care clinics (look for brochures at doctor’s offices and walk-in clinics) and meal delivery services, like Meals on Wheels.
+These might include driving services (such as Driving Miss Daisy), foot care clinics (look for brochures at doctor’s offices and walk-in clinics) and meal delivery services, like Meals on Wheels.
 More support can be found by making inquiries with the local municipal government, service clubs and churches.

 Mom’s sounding much more confused lately and you’re worried about dementia.
 You could call your mom’s physician to discuss the issue, or, as Whitmarsh suggests, you could express your concerns to your own doctor, with whom you already have a relationship.
 Explain what you’ve observed and share the contact information for your mother’s doctor.
 “Doctor to doctor, they have a way better way of communicating and have a given level of trust,” Whitmarsh says.